shoaibsaikat/Android-BLE-Server-Client/README.md

 # BLE-Server-Client-Android-AndroidStudio

 A Simple BLE server client both on Android Phone side.
-You have to start server first.
-Android Studio project of BLE-Server-Client-Android-Eclipse repository

-NOTE: not working properly anymore in new android sdk, will be fixed later
+Step:
+1. Run two instances of this app in two devices, one for server and other for client.
+2. Turn on Bluetooth on both devices and also give app location permission by going to settings.
+3. Pair both devices.
+4. For Server:
+	i.
+Click "Server".
+	ii.
+Click "Start Advertising".
+5. For Client:
+	i.
+Click "Client".
+	ii.
+Cick "Scan for Devices".
+	iii.
+You will see the server name on dropdown list.
+Select the appropriate device.
+6. Now type text you want to send from both client and server and click "Send".
+Message should arrive on opposite device.